-8Ideally, the same radiative corrections would be present in NMHDECAY as are present in HDE-CAY [54] and we could then employ HDECAY results for the SM Higgs denominator.
+&lt;sup>9Ideally, the same radiative corrections would be present in NMHDECAY as are present in HDE-CAY [60] and we could then employ HDECAY results for the SM Higgs denominator.
 But, this is not the case at present, with HDECAY yielding, e.g., larger gg production rates.
-However, we note that since we compute the ratios of NMSSM rates to SM rates using the C_Y couplings, as discussed below, the computed ratios will be quite insensitive to the precise radiative corrections employed.
+However, we note that since we compute the ratios of NMSSM rates to SM rates using the $C_Y$ couplings, as discussed below, the computed ratios will be quite insensitive to the precise radiative corrections employed.

-9This equality is altered by radiative corrections at large $\tan \beta$; however, these are small in our scenarios all of which have small to moderate $\tan \beta$ values.
+&lt;sup>10This equality is altered by radiative corrections at large $\tan \beta$ ; however, these are small in our scenarios all of which have small to moderate $\tan \beta$ values.